GodotSteam/GodotSteam/README.md

   steam_appid.txt
   ./godot.windows.tools.64.exe
   ```
-- Your game must ship with the executable, Steam API DLL/SO/DyLIB, and steam_appid.txt to function.
+- Your game must ship with the executable and Steam API DLL/SO/DyLIB.
 Lack of the Steam API DLL/SO/DyLib (for your respective OS) or the steam_appid.txt will cause it fail and crash.
+Do not include the steam_appid.txt or any .lib files.
   - **NOTE:** For OSX, the libsteam_api.dylib and steam_appid.txt must be in the Content/MacOS/ folder in your application zip or the game will crash.
   - **NOTE:** For Linux, you may have to load the overlay library for Steam overlay to work:
   ```